-We reviewed Core Nutritionals ABC on five categories.
-We first start by looking at it’s ingredient profile.
-This portion of the review looks at the amount of aminos used, as well as the kind of aminos, the ratio and other ingredients involved in the making of this BCAA powder.
+We reviewed Axe & Sledge The Grind on five categories.
+We first start by looking at its ingredient profile.
+This portion of the review looks at the different ingredients used in the Amino Acid supplement, what their intention is and how effectively dosed are each ingredient.

 We then look at effectiveness.
-A high BCAA product will be effective.
+An effective Amino Acid product will use high quality, proven ingredients, at clinically backed dosages.
 This is generally an extension of the profile section.
-The higher quality ingredients used at proper dosages, the more effective that product will be.
+The higher quality ingredients used at proper dosages, the more effective that Amino Acid will be.

 Then we move into the taste of the different flavors we’ve tried.
 We grade each flavor separately and average the scores for their overall taste rating.
-We were able to test out the following flavors: Australian Orange Sherbert and Lemon Drop.
+We were able to test out the following flavors: ICEE Cherry and ICEE Blue Raspberry.

-Mixability refers to how well the powder mixes in 12oz of water.
+Mixability refers to how well the powder mixes in 6-8oz of water.
 We use the shaker bottle test.
-This would be your typical Blender Bottle with the spiral chrome ball.

 Finally, we talk about value.
 Value is the combination of profile, effectiveness, taste and mixability in relation to cost.
-Another part of value are the competitors and other versions of BCAA products on the market; both with and without caffeine.
+Another part of value are the competitors and other versions of Amino Acid products on the market.

 Available at these Fitness Informant Approved Retailers